Fixed vs adjustable rate mortgage

 Adjustable-rate mortgage

-An adjustable-rate mortgage may start with a lower initial rate, but the rate can change later depending on the loan structure and market conditions.
-That can create future payment uncertainty.
+An adjustable-rate mortgage may start with a lower introductory rate, but the rate can change later based on the loan structure and market conditions.
+That can create future payment uncertainty after the initial period ends.

-The right fit depends on how long you expect to stay in the home, how much rate risk you are comfortable with, and whether you value predictability over possible short-term savings.
+The right fit depends on how long you expect to stay in the home, how much rate risk you are comfortable with, and whether predictability matters more than possible early savings.